sourcegraph/about/handbook/engineering/incidents/index.md

 1. Create GitHub issues for any appropriate followup work.
 1. Schedule a [retrospective](../../retrospectives/index.md) if you think it would be valuable.

-## Incident<unlink>.io

-For more on why we need an incident management system here: [RFC 415](https://docs.google.com/document/d/18uGC02waDIZBIuxJy8y4EQvcm64MNl7neTTb83xU-j0/edit?usp=sharing)
+For more on why we need an incident management system, go here: [RFC 415](https://docs.google.com/document/d/18uGC02waDIZBIuxJy8y4EQvcm64MNl7neTTb83xU-j0/edit?usp=sharing)

-Need help using incident.io, got here: [Help Centre](https://docs.incident.io/)
+Need help using incident<unlink>.io, go to their Help Centre: https://docs.incident.io/